Can You Sue For A Car Accident in West Palm Beach If You Are Not Hurt?

 Valuing your damages in a car accident claim can be difficult, especially if you include future damages.
 Placing a price tag on pain and suffering is challenging because there is no standard formula for calculating non-economic damages.

-If you are unsure how much your car accident claim is worth, it is best to speak with a Florida personal injury lawyer before settling your claim.
+If you are unsure how much your car accident claim is worth, it is best to speak with a Florida car accident lawyer before settling your claim.

 Once you enter a settlement agreement with an insurance provider, you give up your right to demand more money for your claim.
 Even if you discover additional damages, the settlement agreement bars you from seeking additional compensation.